ddev/ddev.com/src/content/blog/setting-up-a-go-development-environment.md

 The most important GO files are in pkg/ddevapp ([Min 44:26](https://youtu.be/IjrJw0Ay-dk?t=2660)), the ones in cmd are the ones associated with a commands and the pkg Go files are functionality.

 [Cobra](https://cobra.dev/) is the library used for command flags and arguments.
-A lot of the commands in the cmd directory are just an implementation that calls other things.
+A lot of the commands in the cmd directory are an implementation that calls upon other things.

 At ([Min 49:43](https://youtu.be/IjrJw0Ay-dk?t=2977)) a question arose from a user's ability to get VSCode Go working: